BSI-Bund/secvisogram/docs/user/document/tracking/revision_history-usage.en.md

   to the major version.
 This sorted list of version numbers must start with (Major) version 0 or 1.

 * The same version `number` must not be repeated for multiple revision items.

+* The oldest revision item must not have an earlier `date` than the Initial Release Date `/document/tracking/initial_release_date`